astralway/phrasecount/README.md

 Printing phrases
 ----------------

-After documents were added, the following command will printout phrase counts.
+After documents are added, the following command will print out phrase counts.
 Try modifying a document you added and running the load command again, you should eventually see the phrase counts change.